M4dNation/gpm/README.md

 - Pull
 - Merge

-I also added many error handling inside previous functionnalities.
+I also added many error handling inside previous and current functionnalities.
 A dedicated tutorial is also available in the **Functionnalities** section.

 Version 0.0.1 (13/05/2015)